abhiTronix/azure_video_downloader/README.md

-# :inbox_tray: Azure Video-Downloader Python Script
+# Azure Video-Downloader Python Script :inbox_tray:

-_Video-Downloader Script written in Python that enables us to download videos from any online Azure Media Services on-the-go directly through our commandline. ⚡️_
+_A Video-Downloader Python Script that enables us to download videos from any online Azure Media Services on-the-go directly through our commandline._

 &nbsp;